Preparing Your Tax Return to Avoid Getting an IRS Review Letter

 Tax preparation software can help.
-If you take your time, study the accompanying tutorial, and answer all the program's questions honestly and properly, the software will almost invariably get the important issues right.
-These tax solutions know what you can claim based on the information provided and what you cannot.
-Of course, using a tax professional is probably the most effective safeguard.
+The software will almost invariably get the important issues right if you take your time, study the accompanying tutorial, and answer all the program's questions honestly and properly.
+These tax preparation solutions know what you can claim based on the information you've provided and what you cannot claim.

-Double-Check Those 1099 Forms If You Are Self-Employed
+Double-Check Those 1099 Forms

-Notably, 1099-MISC forms are often issued in the name of an independent contractor instead of his or her business entity.
-If you have incorporated recently, you might not have alerted the clients you work with so you will receive a 1099 under your own Social Security number rather than the corporation's tax ID number.
+Notably, 1099-MISC forms are often issued in the name of an independent contractor instead of their business entity.
+You might not have alerted the clients you work with if you've incorporated recently, so you'll receive a 1099 under your own Social Security number rather than the corporation's tax ID number.

 The Final Step